Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

-We developed scripts to convert this data into both binary code clone detection and Rertieval-based code clone detection.
-This dataset is prepared and is ready to be used.
-The process of preparing this dataset is explained in the next section.
-The main reason to use this dataset is that it includes submissions to the same problems in multiple programming languages.
-This makes the dataset suitable to study the performance of the models for new languages and new problems separately, each time keeping the other variable fixed.
-In other words, for the same set of problems, we can study the performance of models for unseen languages; and for different languages we can study the performance of the models for new problems.
-This dataset is a high quality data collected by IBM.
+In this study, we extract data from the CodeNET dataset \cite{NEURIPS_DATASETS_AND_BENCHMARKS2021_a5bfc9e0} for all three languages.
+The CodeNet project is released by IBM and composes a high-quality dataset of $14$ million code examples in $50$ programming languages, each aiming to solve one of the $4,000$ problems in Project CodeNet \cite{NEURIPS_DATASETS_AND_BENCHMARKS2021_a5bfc9e0}.
+These problems are gathered from different online resources like AIZU Online Judge and Atcoder websites and contain solutions to the same problems in multiple languages.
+Thus, this makes it suitable for our experiments, as we can have \textit{multiple} solutions to the \textit{same} problem in \textit{different} programming languages.
+Henceforth, for each of the scenarios, we can reduce the bias by studying the effect of only one change.
+In other words, for the same set of problems, we can study the performance of models for unseen languages (scenario II); and for different languages, we can study the performance of the models for new problems (scenario I).